rails/rails/guides/source/configuring.md

 * `config.active_record.lock_optimistically` controls whether Active Record will use optimistic locking and is true by default.

-* `config.active_record.whitelist_attributes` will create an empty whitelist of attributes available for mass-assignment security for all models in your app.

 * `config.active_record.auto_explain_threshold_in_seconds` configures the threshold for automatic EXPLAINs (`nil` disables this feature).
 Queries exceeding the threshold get their query plan logged.
 Default is 0.5 in development mode.

-* `config.active_record.mass_assignment_sanitizer` will determine the strictness of the mass assignment sanitization within Rails.
-Defaults to `:strict`.
-In this mode, mass assigning any non-`attr_accessible` attribute in a `create` or `update_attributes` call will raise an exception.
-Setting this option to `:logger` will only print to the log file when an attribute is being assigned and will not raise an exception.

 The MySQL adapter adds one additional configuration option: